mariapreethihub/Dashboard_Bike_Sales_Analysis-in-Excel/README.md

 5.**Commute Distance:**

-    * Customers with shorter commute distances are more likely to purchase bikes.
+    * Customers with least commute have more bikes.

     * Males have commuted more distance than female.

 6.**Marital Status:**

-    * Married individuals are more likely to purchase bikes compared to single individuals.
+    * Single individuals are more likely to purchase bikes compared to married individuals.

-4.
-5.**Home Ownership:**
+7.**Home Ownership:**

-    * Homeowners are more likely to buy bikes compared to renters.
+    * Homeowners are more likely to buy bikes compared to other category.

-    * The number of cars owned significantly impacts the likelihood of bike purchase.

-6.
-7.**Regional Trends:**
+8.**Regional Trends:**

-    * Certain regions have higher bike sales, possibly due to better infrastructure, weather, or cultural factors.

-    * Urban areas show higher bike sales compared to rural areas.

-8.
+    * North America is leading in the market against Pacific and Europe.

+**Recommendation**

+Based on the above insights,the following were recommended:

+1.Focus marketing and promotion on individual with salary above $55,000.
+2.Focus on age group between 35 -65 and on people who usually need to travel shorter distance.
+3.North American market should be on priority as it has more customers.
+4.Individual owns a house and married are more likely to purchase bike.